You can't get your kicks by getting around"

 - Played straight with the Space Marines, as less than a thousand of them can crush entire rebellions and purge whole worlds.
 Than again, aside from being extremely powerful Super Soldiers, and most citizens thinking of Space Marines as literal angels, believing them to be divine agents of the God-Emperor, their strategies revolve around swift, brutal strikes that decapitate the enemy's command structure, before or after some judicious use of orbital bombardment, so it's less blatant than normal.

-- Also justified in some locations, such as Holy Terra, which is indeed a planet-wide city.
+- Also justified in some locations, such as Holy Terra, which is indeed a planet-wide city... with the Emperor's palace complex taking up most of Asia.

 - Knights of the Old Republic features this.
 In order to find the Star Maps, all the group need to learn is what planet it's on.
 They're even within walking distance of the starport (Manaan excepted, maybe).
 The sequel averts this however, you land on Telos, which is a planet recovering from war.
 The main first part you land on is forest and tropical, and then you fly to the polar ice caps.

-- Galaxy Rangers, being a Space Western of the same era also rocked this Trope: Tortuna was a Wretched Hive with a few domed cites that Her Travesty didn't nuke into ashes.
+- Adventures of the Galaxy Rangers, being a Space Western of The '80s, rocked this Trope: Tortuna was a Wretched Hive with a few domed cites that Her Travesty didn't nuke into ashes.
 Ozark was an isolated Lost Colony backwater.
 Granna and Nebraska were farm worlds.
 The justification for using the Trope was that large-scale human colonization had only been going on for a decade at most, and sleeper ships only launched about 50 years prior to the series.

 - During the invasion of Kamino, General Grievous boasted that Kamino had fallen.
 This is despite much of his fleet getting shot down in orbit without doing similar damage to the Republic fleet, and his crashed troop transports (which was part of the plan) only really managing to get a foothold in Tipoca City.
-Grievous might have simply been trying to psyche out Kenobi though.
+Arguably justified in that again, the only real objective was the Cloning facility in Tipoca, which they had in fact done a lot of damage to.

-- Judging from the visibility of the buildings, Planet Cybertron in (original animated series) The Transformers looks no bigger than a major city.
+- Judging from the visibility of the buildings, Planet Cybertron in (the original 1980s animated series) The Transformers looks no bigger than a major city.
+We do get the names of cities and places of interest within Cybertron from day one; the artwork is just the worst and most literal example of Sci-Fi Writers Have No Sense of Scale ever.